 At least once a year the Remuneration Committee and the Managing Director review the performance of each member of the Company's senior executive team against agreed performance measures, and with consideration to the Managing Director's recommendation, they determine changes in remuneration in respect of each senior executive.
 This process was followed during the reporting period.
-See below for further discussion regarding executive remuneration (Remunerate fairly and responsibly).
+For further discussion regarding executive remuneration please refer to the Remunerate fairly and responsibly section of the report.

-Structure the Board to add value
+Structure of the Board to add value

 The Board currently consists of the Chairman, the Managing Director and two non-executive directors.
 The term of a director's appointment is governed by the Company's Constitution.
-At least one-third of directors, other than the Managing Director, must retire and seek re-election at each annual general meeting of the Company.
+At least one-third of directors, other than the Managing Director must retire and seek reelection at each annual general meeting of the Company.